Beamish and Crawford

-Beamish and Crawford was a brewery and brewing company based in Cork, Ireland, established in 1792 by William Beamish and William Crawford on the site of an existing porter brewery.
-In the early 1800s, it was the largest brewery in Ireland.
+Beamish and Crawford was a brewery in Cork, Ireland, established in 1792 by William Beamish and William Crawford on the site of an existing porter brewery.
+In the early 19th century, it was the largest brewery in Ireland.

 Beamish and Crawford operated until 2009 and had a number of owners, including Carling O'Keefe, Elders IXL, Scottish & Newcastle and, most recently, Heineken International.
 While the Beamish and Crawford brewery closed in 2009, Beamish stout is still brewed in the city, at a nearby Heineken operated facility.

 Background

-Porter from Great Britain, and England in particular had for a long time been more popular in Ireland than Irish porter, as Irish porter was taxed at a higher rate than imported porter.
+Porter from Great Britain, and England in particular, had for a long time been more popular in Ireland than Irish porter, as Irish porter was taxed at a higher rate than imported porter.
 This changed in 1791, when British porter became subject to higher taxes than Irish porter, giving rise to the brewing of porter in Ireland.

 William Beamish and William Crawford, both merchants descended from British settlers in Ireland, entered a business partnership in July 1785.
 Richard Barrett and Digby O’Brien, already partners in an ale brewery in Cork, approached Beamish and Crawford in 1791, likely in the summertime, as they wanted to enter into the then booming porter industry, but lacked the capital to do so themselves.